-The Company's financial instruments consist of cash, receivables and other assets, trade payables and accrued liabilities, and the amounts due to its exploration partner.
-Other than for the amounts due to its exploration partner, the carrying values of the Company's financial instruments are considered to be reasonable approximations of fair value due to their short term nature.
+The Company's financial instruments consist of cash, receivables and other assets, trade payables and accrued liabilities, amounts owing pursuant to the 2021 Facility, if any, and the amounts due to its exploration partner.
+Other than for the amounts due to its exploration partner, the carrying values of the Company's financial instruments are considered to be reasonable approximations of fair value due to their short-term nature.
 For amounts due to its exploration partner, the Company revalues the liability from time to time based on revisions to the timing and amounts of expected future settlement, which the Company believes is a reasonable approximation of fair value.
 Between revaluations, the liability is accreted.

-As at December 31, 2020, the Company's financial instruments are exposed to the following financial risks, including credit, liquidity and currency risks:
+As at December 31, 2021 the Company's financial instruments are exposed to the following financial risks, including credit, liquidity and currency risks:

-- (i) Credit risks associated with cash is mitigated by the Company's practice of holding the majority of its cash with a large Canadian financial institution that has been accorded a strong investment grade rating by a primary rating agency. - (ii) Liquidity risks associated with the inability to meet obligations as they become due, as further discussed under the "Liquidity and Capital Resources" section above, is minimized through the management of its capital structure and by maintaining good relationships with significant shareholders and creditors.
+- (i) Credit risks associated with cash is mitigated by the Company's practice of holding the majority of its cash with a large Canadian financial institution that has been accorded a strong investment grade rating by a primary rating agency. - (ii) Liquidity risks associated with the inability to meet obligations as they become due is minimized through the management of its capital structure and by maintaining good relationships with significant shareholders and creditors, such as Zebra and Lorito.
 The Company also closely monitors and reviews its costs to date and actual cash flows on a monthly basis.